codescv/DQuery/README.md

 ## TodoDemoSwift walkthrough
 The `TodoDemoSwift` project is a sample project with the purpose of showing how to work with DQuery.

+The `TodoListViewController` shows a todo list using a child `TodoListTableViewController` managing the list.

+The `TodoListDataViewController` manages the insertion, deletion, modification and moving of a todo item.
+A todo item can be marked as done, and moved to the "DONE" section.
+This class shows how to use DQuery to simplify data querying and manipulation.

+The `TodoItemViewModel` is used to configure a todo item cell.

 ## TODO
 support grouping without fetchedresultscontrllers